robhasacamera/CrystalButtonKit/README.md

 ## TODO List

-~~1.
-Add Snapshot tests for CUIButton~~
+1. ~~ Add Snapshot tests for CUIButton~~
 2. Update Sample app for new package name
-3. Add CUIButtons to sample app.
+3. Add CUIButtons to sample app
 4. Create documention file for overall package
 5. Move utility views, classes and extensions to their own packages
   - SFSymbol into CrystalSFKit